Inkdecker/Inktyping/README.md

 > Note: You can select "Clipboard" to automatically copy the sentences to the clipboard.

 ## Rainmeter
 The sentence preset can be exported and used as rainmeter slideshow.
-To do so, selected the sentence presets you to export and press the Rainmeter button.
-You can then place the created inside your **\RAINMETER\Skins** and then load it.
+To do so, selected the sentence presets you want to export and press the [Rainmeter] button.
+You can then place the created profile inside your **\RAINMETER\Skins** folder and then launch it using rainmeter.
 > Note: The TEXT_SLIDESHOW.ini file can be edited to customise the slideshow.
 >
 > Note: Deleted sentences get stored inside a new text file send to the \rainmeter_presets\Deleted Files folder.